puppetlabs/puppet-docs/source/guides/cloud_pack_getting_started.markdown

 * `--keyfile` --- The SSH private key file to use.
 This key cannot require a passphrase. **Required.**
 * `--install-script` --- The install script that should be used to install Puppet.
-Current supported options are: gems, puppet-enterprise, puppet-enterprise-s3
+Currently supported options are: gems (**default**), puppet-enterprise, and puppet-enterprise-s3
 * `--installer-payload, --puppet` --- The location of the [Puppet Enterprise][pe] universal tarball.
 (Used with puppet-enterprise install script)
 * `--installer-answers` --- The location of an answers file to use with the PE